awsdocs/iam-user-guide/doc_source/id_credentials_temp_enable-regions.md

 1. 4\.
 In the **Change region compatibility of session tokens for global endpoint** dialog box, select **Valid in all AWS Regions**\.
 Then choose **Save changes**\.
 **Note**
-Tokens that are valid in all AWS Regions are longer than tokens that are valid in Regions that are enabled by default\.
+Tokens that are valid in all AWS Regions are larger than tokens that are valid in Regions that are enabled by default\.
 Changing this setting might affect existing systems where you temporarily store tokens\.

 ## Activating and Deactivating AWS STS in an AWS Region<a name="sts-regions-activate-deactivate"></a>